aburgh/Disk-Arbitrator/README.markdown

 ### Usage

-When launched, it adds it's icon to the status bar on the right side of the menu bar.
+When launched, it adds its icon to the status bar on the right side of the menu bar.
 The status bar icon indictates one of three states:

 * Green: the utility is activated and in Block Mounts mode.